Paullllllllllllllllll/ChronoMiner/README.md

 - Contact the main developer before adding any new features.
 - Ensure that any new schema JSON files and developer messages work as intended before submission.
 - (Optionally) Register any custom schema handlers in `modules/schema_handlers.py`.
-- Follow the repository’s coding style and contribution guidelines.
+- Follow the repository's coding style and contribution guidelines.

 ## Contact and Support